ThomasKli/stupeflix-api-test/docs/support.rst

 Are you hosting videos?
 +++++++++++++++++++++++

   We are just storing the videos for a limited amount of time so you can download it.
-A lot of very good video hosting services are available, we "just" provide a tool to create videos !
+A lot of very good video hosting services are available, we "just" provide a tool to create videos!

 For how long are my video definition files hosted?
 ++++++++++++++++++++++++++++++++++++++++++++++++++